Ray Oldenburg

 Biography

-With a Bachelors degree in English and Social Studies from Minnesota's Mankato State University, and a Masters and PhD in Sociology from the University of Minnesota, Ray Oldenburg is currently Professor Emeritus in the Department of Sociology at the University of West Florida in Pensacola.
-He also works as a consultant to entrepreneurs, community and urban planners, churches, and others seeking to create quality places within their communities.
+With a degree in English and Social Studies from Minnesota's Mankato State University, and a Masters and PhD in Sociology from the University of Minnesota, Ray Oldenburg became a professor in the Department of Sociology at the University of West Florida in Pensacola.
+Although he was a sociologist, he operated more like an anthropologist, out in the field amongst the native population.
+He had no fear of leaving the ivory tower.
+He loved Main Street.

 Perspectives